| Input and Output A D V E R T I S E M E N T

 strings, which will have to be passed to a function like

-int(), which takes a string like '123' and returns its numeric
+int(), which takes a string like '123'and returns its numeric

 value 123.
 However, when you want to save more complex data types like lists,

+dictionaries, or class instances, things get a lot more complicated.
 Rather than have users be constantly writing and debugging code to save

 complicated data types, Python provides a standard module called